webforj/webforj-documentation/docs/components/navigator.md

 ### Pages

-The concept of "pages" in the `Paginator` refers to the logical divisions of the entire dataset.
+The concept of pages in the `Paginator` refers to the logical divisions of the entire dataset.
 Each page contains a specific number of items, and users navigate through these pages to explore the complete dataset.

 To enhance the navigation experience, the `Paginator` provides an array of page numbers.
 Developers can use this array to create a navigation menu or display available pages for the user.